Astrac/box-tables/README.md

 altogether (`algebra.table(data)`); all these functions are not specifically bound work on `String` but any type could be used as long as there is a `Monoid` available for that type (e.g. a `String` with additional styling information).

+Facades to the algebra are provided in the `astrac.boxtables.string` package to facilitate the generation of string-backed tables.

 ## Formatters